While I love living in Munich, I firmly believe that the best of Bavaria lies in the Alps.

 If you’ve only got limited time, here are my top tour recommendations for the Bavarian Alps.
 They make it super easy and convenient for you to explore my favourite part of the country:

-Zugspitze – It would take you two days to climb the highest mountain in Germany, but you can still reach the 2962 metre peak by cable car and enjoy a beer at Germany’s highest beer garden.
+It would take you two days to climb the highest mountain in Germany, but you can still reach the 2962 metre peak by cable car.
+Enjoy a beer at Germany’s highest beer garden.
 This tour includes pickup from your hotel in Munich.

-Eagle’s Nest – This was Hitler’s Mountain Retreat and offers something for both history buffs and nature lovers.
-This day trip from Munich takes you down one of the most scenic roads in the German Alps to Berchtesgaden, one of only two national parks in Bavaria.
+You’ll leave from Munich and travel on one of the most scenic roads in the German Alps to Berchtesgaden.
+Onee of only two national parks in Bavaria.
 The panoramic alpine vistas are among the most dramatic in the country.
 I’m a huge fan of Berchtesgaden!

-For the ultimate bird’s eye view of the Bavarian Alps, take a helicopter ride!
-You’ll see Neuschwanstein, Germany’s most famous castle from a perspective few people ever do AND a close up view of the Zugspitze, the highest mountain in the country.
-And that’s not to mention all the lakes you’ll fly over.
+You’ll see Neuschwanstein, Germany’s most famous castle from a perspective few people ever do.
+AND you’ll get a close-up view of the Zugspitze, the highest mountain in the country.
+That’s not to mention all the lakes you’ll fly over.
 A helicopter ride is truly a unique way to experience the Alps!

 Below, you will find a few of my favourite hikes in the German Alps.

-Keep checking back as I have over 50 walks that I still need to add this ever growing list.
+Keep checking back as I have over 50 walks that I still need to add this ever-growing list.
 What can I say, I hike faster than I write :).
 I also don’t write about every hike.
-If a hike is just so-so, I’m not likely to write about it.
+If it’s just so-so, I don’t write about it.

 For views, you can’t beat the Herzogstand to Heimgarten.
-It’s a fantastic ridge walk offering great views of the Walchensee, and was a favourite among Bavarian royalty!
+It’s a fantastic ridge walk offering great views of the Walchensee.
+It was a favourite among Bavarian royalty!
 Warning, this hike is not for you if you’re afraid of heights.
 Fortunately, it can be modified.
 You can still hike up to the Herzogstand, and skip the ridge walk to the Heimgarten.